Working in the Makerspace

 The high-powered laser cutter can be found in the machine shop.
 Just like the equipment in the beta space, you’ll complete the general safety quiz, get your safety badge, and receive training on the laser cutter.
 The high-powered laser cutter can engrave and cut through a wide variety of material such as acrylic, wood, leather, plastics, fabric, MDF, cardboard, paper, Corian, foam, fiberglass and rubber.
 It is also used to engrave acrylic, wood, leather, plastics, fabric, rubber, cork, brick, phenolic, melamine, glass, granite, marble and tile.

 The podcasting studio is a separate room near the back of the Makerspace.
-In order to use the podcasting studio, please book an appointment with the front desk.
-After booking an appointment the Makerspace staff will help with any questions you have.
+In order to use the podcasting studio, please book an appointment with the Makerspace - our staff will help with any questions you have.

 Machine shop training